This is a quickly changing situation and we urge you to keep up to date with the latest guidance.

-“Evidence suggests that, for a period of time following sepsis, some survivors can be more prone to developing further infections, and therefore have an increased risk of readmission with infective complications (including sepsis).
-These people may be at increased risk of severe illness if they acquire COViD-19.
-If, since your illness with sepsis, you have been well and not experienced repeated infections or problems with your immunity then the impact of a COViD-19 infection is likely to be same the same of the majority of the population – in other words, a relatively mild illness.”
+However, if, since your illness, you have been well and not experienced repeated infections or problems with your immunity then the impact of a COVID-19 infection is likely to be same the same of the majority of the population – in other words, a relatively mild illness.

 Coronavirus and viral meningitis